 - Submit all tables, diagrams, and figures as separate attached jpeg files.
 These should be numbered consecutively; indicate in the text where exactly you want the tables etc. to be inserted and incorporate in the main text on a separate line: ‘ Table #’ and the desired caption text.

-- Submit figures and diagrams separately in their original format and not as a Word file.
+- Submit figures and diagrams separately in jpeg format and not as a Word file.

-- Please include a short bio (in italics) of no more than 150 words at the end of your text immediately before the References section.
+- Please include a short bio of no more than 150 words at the end of your text immediately before the References section.

 Submitting visual materials